geaz/simplyKeeb-60K/splitmx/README.md

 ## Adapter

 Print all the parts from the **adapter** folder.
 If you want to change the cut out, you are free to edit the Fusion 360 model.
+Besides a modified usb type c cable, two M2 heat set inserts and two M2x5mm screws are needed.

 ![Adapter](images/adapter.jpg)